For the average NFL game, bettors have dozens of bets to consider. On Super Bowl Sunday, the prop bets climb into the hundreds.

 - Over/under on total points scored in the Super Bowl plus another of the day’s games.

-For Super Bowl LVI, the Winter Olympics will be going on at the same time.
-Possibilities should abound with events such as figure skating, downhill skiing, curling, and more.
 The menu is typically really big in New Jersey.
 This year could be the biggest yet.

 Fun Super Bowl prop bets